Justice to Believe / Aoi Iro

 "Justice to Believe/Aoi Iro" is the 14th single from Japanese voice actress and singer Nana Mizuki.
 This is her first single in 10 months since 'Super Generation' in January 2006.

 The single was ranked No. 4 on the Japanese Oricon charts.

+Reception

+RPGFan wrote about "Justice to Believe": "It's great; it's very catchy.
+It has an intense and catchy melody with some western flair."
+About "Aoi Iro" ("Blue Color") they said: "The song isn't bad by any means, but it's totally generic."